 Client managed companies (Almost impossible to open): Client managed companies are companies that are incorporated in the Isle of Man, but owned and controlled by non residents.
 Such companies will not usually have their own offices or employees in the Isle of Man and will invariably have a local corporate service provider (CSP) engaged to provide registered office and agent services but these companies are not controlled by professional directors provided by the CSP – instead the client is appointed as the director.

 Generally, Isle of Man based banks don’t like this type of business at all.
 The background to this is regulatory – “client managed” companies are considered to pose a higher risk of money laundering and consequently the Regulator requires a much higher level of monitoring and overview by the bank – which is expensive for them.
 Generally we don’t even try to open a local accounts for these types of companies; although there can be exceptions to this.
 Exceptions usual result from commercial considerations of the bank (ie money talks)…e.g perhaps the entity is part of a listed group or maybe client has an existing valuable relationship with the bank that the bank wishes to cultivate.

-CSP Managed companies (Reasonably easy to open): CSP Managed companies are companies to which the CSP provides directors as well as registered office and agent services provided to Client Managed Companies.
+CSP Managed companies (Possible to open – but can still be time consuming): CSP Managed companies are companies to which the Isle of Man CSP provides professional directors as well as registered office and agent services provided to Client Managed Companies.

 The appointment of professional Isle of Man based directors is an important distinction for the banks because the involvement of the CSP as another local regulated party allows them to delegate (up to a point) the monitoring of the accounts for money laundering purposes – it also means they only need to deal with a single point of contact (the CSP) for both new introductions and existing client relationships.